rrnaik/Datascience-Courses/README.md

-# Springboard Datascience Course
+# Datascience Courses
-This repository contains all the projects and notebooks for hte springboard data science course.
+This repository contains all the projects and notebooks from the different data science courses.